Day of the Dead in Oaxaca with Kids: A Family Cultural Guide for November

 Oaxaca during Dia de los Muertos is the most kid-friendly cultural experience in Mexico.
 Marigold parades, calavera face paint, pan de muerto, and zero scary energy.
 Heres how to plan it.

 If you have ever wanted to take your kids somewhere that genuinely shifts how they see the world, take them to Oaxaca for Day of the Dead.
-I know that sounds dramatic, and I get that the name alone can make grandparents nervous.
+I know that sounds dramatic, and the name alone makes grandparents nervous.
 But Dia de los Muertos in Oaxaca is not Halloween.
-There is no haunted house energy, no fake blood, no creepy clowns.
+There is no haunted-house energy, no fake blood, no creepy clowns.
 It is a city full of marigolds, brass bands, kids in painted skull faces eating pan de muerto, and families gently tending the graves of people they love.
 It is the warmest cultural celebration our family has ever attended.

 When to Go and What the Dates Actually Mean